eorochena/Introduction_to_Ansible/lectures/001-Introduction_to_Ansible.md

 ### Tasks

-Tasks are actions ins ansible.
+Tasks are actions in ansible.
 You can also execute tasks with ad-hoc commands.

 ### Roles